 Performing in the VAE basement July 26, PHOX are six childhood friends from Wisconsin who seem to have figured out the recipe for elegant, infinitely likable alt-pop songs.
 With their winning combination of sweet vocals, precise musical dynamics and best-friend silliness, the band started turning heads with their charismatic live performances last summer, and they're poised to build their following even more when their self-titled debut album comes out June 24.

 PHOX will arrive in North Bennington at the peak of their busy summer tour, coming to Vermont the day after their first appearance at the Newport Folk Festival, where they will perform alongside the likes of Ryan Adams, Jimmy Cliff, Lake Street Dive and Grateful Dead lyricist Robert Hunter.
 Catch this band soon -- they won't be playing in basements for much longer.

 The Connecticut-based acoustic folk group Parsonsfield, formerly known as Poor Old Shine, will play the VAE basement on July 25.
-Although they will take the stage 24 hours before PHOX, the musical styles of the two bands reflect two very different centuries of American musical tradition.

 This summer, Parsonsfield will change their name from a reference to the prison song "Ain't No Cane" to the name of the town in Connecticut where they came together as a band.
 Wielding banjos, mandolins and acoustic guitars, Parsonsfield builds their songs on the sounds of Appalachian porch music, but that doesn't mean they're living in the past.
 Their formerly self-titled debut album "Poor Old Shine" boasts modern song forms, danceable pounding rhythms and confident vocal harmonies -- all ingredients that naturally translate to a great live experience.